oneleaftea/KinT_RP2040_Mod/README.md

 1. The original Teensy outline is shown in blue, with the original Teensy labels in black.
 2. The RP2040 is shown in red with the new GPIO pins also in red.
+3. The blue pins are ones where the PCB had existing holes.
+The purple ones are only on the RP2040 board.
+Also, Pin 25 is not used.
-3. The only header pins that will map correctly are the ones enclosed in the black borders.
+4. The only header pins that will map correctly are the ones enclosed in the black borders.
 So you will need to break up your headers into 4 pieces.
 3-pin and 8-pin on the left, 2-pin across, and a 7-pin on the right.
 The rest are floating and must not be connected to the PCB.
-4. The arrows are the additional wires needed.
+5. The arrows are the additional wires needed.
 All of them route FROM the PCB TO the RP2040 board.

 ![BoardDiagram](KinT_to_RP2040_Wiring_2.png)